 WHEREAS, the City's Development Services Director (Director) has the authority to approve or deny an application for a Site Development Plan as established in Section 16.90.010(D).
-Whenever the Director finds that the decision on any application is beyond his or her purview of authority, the application shall be forwarded to the Planning Commission for its determination (§16.90.050(D).) and to the City Council upon appeal.
-The Director found the site development plan application for the proposed project was beyond her purview and elected to transfer her authority to the Planning Commission to render a determination on the application; and
+Whenever the Director finds that the decision on any application is beyond his or her purview of authority, the application shall be forwarded to the Planning Commission for its determination. (§16.90.050(D).)
+The Director has found the site development plan application for the proposed project to be beyond her purview and has elected to transfer her authority to the Planning Commission to render a determination on the application; and